7ooL/api_infinitude/README.md

 https://github.com/nebulous/infinitude
 Infinitude is an alternative web service for Carrier Infinity Touch and compatible thermostats.

+WARNING: I dont know the expected input to many of the backend settings so I'm not able to guard against them with sanity checks in thge functions.
+That said always use caution when submitting values as it could do harm.

 # Basic Overview
 This class will have a getter and setter function for each value in the infinitude system configuation file.